 6. Respect your body

-In appearance, some things depend on us – this is a fact.
+Some aspects of appearance are dependent on us - this is a fact.
 But even with all the desire, you can hardly, for example, reduce the leg by four sizes.
 The same goes for clothing.
-It is unnatural to strive to fit into XS while your genetically predetermined size M.
+Striving to fit into an XS while your genetically predetermined size M is unnatural.

-Respect yourself, your genetics, your appearance, regardless of what number the scales show.
-When you understand that the body is your pride and property, you will sincerely want to improve it without breaking it over your knee.
+Respect yourself, your DNA, and your beauty, no matter what the scales show.
+When you understand that the body is your pride and property, you will genuinely wish to improve it without breaking it over your knee.
 And this is what will become the impetus for recovery.

 7. Find beauty in your meals

-One of the slimmest nations in the world is Japan; only 4% of them are overweight.
+Japan is one of the world's slimmest countries in the world; only 4% of them are overweight.
 This is large because the Land of the Rising Sun inhabitants historically adheres to intuitive nutrition rules.
-It is customary to treat food philosophically; the local culture assumes that a person should have pleasure when eating.
+It is usual to approach food philosophically; the local culture considers that eating should be pleasurable.

 Try Japanese-style food in a pleasant, comfortable environment, taking your time, enjoying the taste and appearance of every bite.
-You will most likely find that you need less food than before to get full.
+You will most likely notice that you require less food to be satisfied than you did previously.
 And this is a serious step towards weight loss—moreover, a step taken with pleasure.

 Adapted and translated by The Cop Cart Staff